West Sumatra: Cuisine

 The cuisine is usually cooked once per day.
 To have Nasi Padang in restaurants customers choose from those dishes, which are left on display in high-stacked plates in the windows.
 During a dine-in hidang (serve) style Padang restaurant, after the customers are seated, they do not have to order.
 The waiter immediately serves the dishes directly to the table, and the table will quickly be set with dozens of small dishes filled with highly flavored foods such as beef rendang, curried fish, stewed greens, chili eggplant, curried beef liver, tripe, intestines, or foot tendons, fried beef lung, fried chicken, and of course, sambal, the spicy sauces ubiquitous at Indonesian tables.
 Customers take—and pay for—only what they want from this array.
 The best known Padang dish is rendang, a spicy meat stew.
 Soto Padang (crispy beef in spicy soup) is local residents' breakfast favorite, meanwhile sate (beef satay in curry sauce served with ketupat) is a treat in the evening.

 The serving style is different in Nasi Kapau food stalls, a Minangkabau Bukittinggi style.
 After the customer is seated, he or she is asked which dishes they desire.
 The chosen dishes will be put directly upon the steamed rice or in separate small plates.

 There are myriad Padang food establishments throughout Indonesia and the region, according to Ikatan Warung Padang Indonesia (Iwapin) or Warung Padang Bonds.
-In greater Jakarta alone there are at least 20,000 Padang restaurant establishments.
-Several notable Minangkabau restaurant chains are Sederhana, Garuda, Pagi Sore, Simpang Raya, Sari Ratu, Sari Minang, Salero Bagindo and Natrabu.
+In Greater Jakarta alone there are at least 20,000 Padang restaurant establishments.
+Several notable Minangkabau restaurant chains are Sederhana, Garuda, Pagi Sore, Simpang Raya, Sari Ratu, Sari Minang, Payakumbuah and Natrabu.

 The importance of Padang food establishments (warung or rumah makan Padang) for Indonesian workers' lunch break in urban areas, was demonstrated in 2016; when Jakarta municipal civil servants demanded the raise of uang lauk pauk (food allowance, as a component of civil servant's salary), following the raise of Nasi Padang price in Greater Jakarta area.